william-vw/n3-editor-js/README.md

 E.g. (copy URL in address bar):

-Pass a formula and print its AST:
+_Pass a formula and print its AST_:
 http://</span>ppr.cs.dal.ca:3002/n3/editor/?formula=:i :am :cool .&ast=true

-Pass a formula and get its deductive closure from Cwm:
+_Pass a formula and get its deductive closure from Cwm_:
 http://</span>ppr.cs.dal.ca:3002/n3/editor/?formula=:i :is :cool . :you :know :i . { :you :know ?a . ?a :is :cool } => { :you :is :cool } .&exec=eye
 (short link to formula only: http://ppr.cs.dal.ca:3002/n3/editor/s/RpcS93bN)